-A Top Use Case for AI That You Need to Know About
+A Top Use Case for AI in Business That You Need to Know About

 Imagine the following situation: You just started a new job in the marketing department of a Fortune 1000 company and it's time for you to get down to business and start cranking out results.